dagle/sketchover/README.md

 # Sketchover

-Sketchover is a small doodle program to draw on your foreground.
-The main idea is to use if for presentation, streaming or anything like that.
-The intention is to be enable what a very simple paint program can do in post production but in real time.
+Sketchover is a small doodle program to draw directly on your screens foreground.
+The main idea is to use it for presentation, streaming or anything like that.

 Sketchover uses wayland and requires a wayland compositor to be run to work.
 It uses wlr-layer-shell to draw on the foreground, so your compositor needs to